federicociner/weather-generator/README.md

 ### Docker

-If you have Docker installed on your system and have an account on DockerHub, you can pull a pre-built image with all of the project dependencies installed by running `make dockerbuild` in the main project directory.
+If you have Docker installed on your system and have an account on DockerHub, you have two options:
+1. Pull a pre-built image with all of the project dependencies installed by running `make dockerpull`.
+2. Build an image locally by running `make dockerbuild`.

+If you are using macOS, you must configure Docker to allow the directory in which the project folder is in to be bind mounted into Docker containers.
+You can set this through the "File Sharing" pane in the Docker for Mac settings.

 ## Running a simulation